o2sh/onefetch/CONTRIBUTING.md

 - Use `{i}` to color the ascii with `i` the color index from the `vec!` of colors defined in `define_language!`.
 - Make sure to trim any unnecessary trailing whitespaces.
 - Check [Convert image to ASCII art](https://github.com/o2sh/onefetch/wiki/image-to-ascii) to learn more about image to ascii conversion.
-- Optionally, you may provide a `vec!` of colors in `rgb` format as an alternative to basic colors for terminals that can support it, more info [here](https://gist.github.com/XVilka/8346728).
+- Optionally, you may provide a `vec!` of colors in `rgb` format as an alternative to basic colors for terminals that support [true colour](https://gist.github.com/XVilka/8346728).

 ### Adding support for a new package manager